Data degradation: Example

+The JPEG format does not store a bitwise image, but the parameters for decoding.
+Therefore, changing just one bit leads to noticeable changes.
+The coefficient of the encoding function changed, for example, several times if the bit was in one of the higher digits.

 Causes

 This deterioration can be caused by a variety of factors that impact the reliability and integrity of digital information, including physical factors, software errors, security breaches, human error, obsolete technology, and unauthorized access incidents.

 Most disk, disk controller and higher-level systems are subject to a slight chance of unrecoverable failure.
 With ever-growing disk capacities, file sizes, and increases in the amount of data stored on a disk, the likelihood of the occurrence of data decay and other forms of uncorrected and undetected data corruption increases.

 Low-level disk controllers typically employ error correction codes (ECC) to correct erroneous data.

 Higher-level software systems may be employed to mitigate the risk of such underlying failures by increasing redundancy and implementing integrity checking, error correction codes and self-repairing algorithms.
 The ZFS file system was designed to address many of these data corruption issues.
 The Btrfs file system also includes data protection and recovery mechanisms, as does ReFS.